Key Breed Facts

 These handsome hounds retain their strong hunting instincts even in a home environment and as such they are not the best choice for first time owners because they need to be socialised, trained and handled by people who are familiar with the specific needs of this type of active, intelligent scenthound.
 They mature very slowly and only reach full maturity when they are around 2 years old which has to be taken into account when training a Grand Bleu de Gascogne.

 Although large in size and impressive looking, the Grand Bleu is a gentle giant in the home environment and likes nothing more than to chill out in the evening with their families around them after a busy day working in the great outdoors.
-With this said, they are just as happy living in their own outdoor kennel as long as it has a large enough run attached to it for them to be outside whenever they want.
+With this said, they are just as happy living in their own outdoor kennel providing there is a large enough run attached to it for a Grand Bleu to be outside whenever they want and to run around in.

 The Grand Bleu de Gascogne is an intelligent hound, but they do tend to have a mind of their own especially if they pick up an interesting scent.
 This can make training them a bit of a challenge as compared to other breeds and one of the reasons why they are not the best choice for first time owners.
 However, in the right hands and environment, a Grand Bleu can be taught to be well behaved and obedient although they will always be tempted to follow their noses at any given moment in time.
 They are better suited to people who really understand the specific needs of this type of scenthound and who live in a more rural environment.